AreebaAroosh/SQLiteKei/README.md

 - Create, open, close, refresh and remove databases
 - Manage multiple databases simultaneously
 - Manage tables, including the option to use useful editors/wizards that assist you in the creation of tables and select queries
-- Option so sarch your queried select results
+- Option to search your queried select results
 - Simple query editor to write plain SQL to your databases

 ##Planned Features